 - the maintenance and integrity of the Aku Mahi system

 - the provision of annual leave reports to enable Deans, Directors and equivalent to monitor and manage annual leave within their areas of responsibility

 - the provision of information and advice about annual leave to line managers and staff

-- identifying situations where, in his or her opinion, the annual leave liability for a particular area is excessive as a result of annual leave being carried forward, and for ensuring that the matter is brought to the attention of the relevant Dean, Head or equivalent.
+- identifying situations where, in his or her opinion, the annual leave liability for a particular area is excessive as a result of annual leave being carried forward, and for ensuring that the matter is brought to the attention of the relevant Dean, Director or equivalent.